galaxyproject/training-material/topics/proteomics/tutorials/protein-id-oms/tutorial.md

 {: .hands_on}

 # Analysis of Contaminants
 The FASTA database used for the peptide to spectrum matching contained some entries that were not expected to stem from the HeLa cell lysate, but are common contaminations in LC-MS/MS samples.
-The main reason to add those is to avoid false assignment of the spectra to other proteins.
-However, it also enables you to check for contaminations in your samples. **CAVE:** in human samples, many proteins that are common contaminants may also stem from the real sample.
-Therefore, you do not have to exclude those proteins from further analysis, but you should verify the expression of these proteins in your sample.
+The main reason to add those is to avoid false assignment of contaminant spectra to other proteins.
+It also enables you to check for contaminations in your samples.

+**CAVE:** When analyzing human samples, many proteins that are common contaminants may also stem from the sample.
+Therefore, human contaminants do not have to be excluded from further analysis, but you should keep in mind that the source of these proteins is unclear.

 > ### {% icon hands_on %} Hands-On: Analysis of Contaminants
 >